TechnoGuru / Maintenance Health Check

 What is the difference between a tune-up, an audit and an AMC?

 A tune-up is a one-time visit to fix specific symptoms — replace failing devices, reconfigure a setting, refresh firmware.
 An audit is a systematic review of every system with a written report and recommendations.
-An AMC is a forward-looking maintenance contract with preventive visits and an SLA.
+An AMC is a forward-looking maintenance contract with preventive visits and documented response targets.

 Do you take on systems we did not install?